-Call your doctor or nurse if you have:
+Call your surgeon or nurse if you have any of the following:

-Also call the doctor if your hand or fingers are darker in color or feel cool to the touch.
+- Your hand or fingers are darker in color or feel cool to the touch

 Shoulder surgery - using your shoulder; Shoulder surgery - after

-Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.